thesudeshdas/thesudeshdas/README.md

 ### Hi there 👋

 I am Dash.
-I am Full Stack Develope and an UI/UX Designer.
+I am Full Stack Developer and an UI/UX Designer.

 <!-- Here are some ideas to get you started: